 When He was done, I turned around, and St. Patrick was standing in front of me.
 His deep voice thundered as he explained to me the importance of the connection of heaven and earth.
 As the elements of earth connect together with the seven spirits of the living God, they bring about God’s purposes on earth.
 He then reminded me that he wrote about them in his Breastplate Prayer.
 (The full prayer is included in the Appendix.)

 “Daughter, read St. Patrick’s Prayer again before you leave tomorrow morning.”
-He placed a vial in my hands that was representative of all these elements and said to release the contents when I got onsite.
+In the spirit, he placed a vial in my hands that was representative of all these elements, and said to release the contents when I got onsite.

 Then, the Lord hand me two scrolls with decrees written on them, and He also commanded me to release them - one at each place.
 I did not know what was written on them – just that I was to release them at those locations.

 On Saturday, December 4th, I got up at the crack of dawn, with the first thing on my mind to read St. Patrick’s Prayer.
-Just like St. Patrick had said in the vision, he listed seven elements of earth that he called upon to connect with heaven to bring about God’s purposes.
+Just like St. Patrick had said in the vision, he had listed seven elements of earth that he called upon to connect with heaven to bring about God’s purposes, which I had never noticed before until that moment.

 Looking through my closet, I decided to wear a blue shirt that day, but the Lord stopped me, and said, “No, I told you to wear your red and black plaid, lumber jack shirt, and pair of blue jeans.”
 Quickly, I changed, and headed out to meet everyone else.